Few-shot Object Localization: Introduction

-In this paper, we introduces the pioneering task of FSOL and presents an innovative high-performance baseline model.
-To tackle the challenges posed by significant intra-class variations and target occlusions in localization tasks, we propose a dual-path feature augmentation (DFA) module that aims to enhance appearance correspondence and gradient discrimination between support and query features.
-Moreover, to effectively leverage information in query images for enhancing similarity maps, we introduce a self query (SQ) module to explore intricate associations between feature maps and query images.
+In this paper, we introduces the pioneering task of FSOL and presents an innovative high-performance benchmark.
+To tackle the challenges posed by significant intra-class variations and target occlusions in localization tasks, we design a dual-path feature augmentation module that aims to enhance appearance correspondence and gradient discrimination between support and query features.
+Moreover, to effectively leverage information in query images for enhancing similarity maps, we introduce a self query module to explore intricate associations between feature maps and query images.
 Experimental results demonstrate the substantial performance improvement of our approach in the FSOL task, establishing an efficient benchmark for further research in object localization under limited data scenarios.
-In summary, the contributions of this paper can be outlined as follows: \begin{itemize} \item{We first propose the task of few-shot object localization, providing a new research direction for object localization in scenarios with limited labeled data, and establish a high-performance benchmark.} \item{Innovatively, we adopt the dual-path feature augmentation module, enabling our model to simultaneously focus on the relationship between channels and image features, thereby significantly improving the performance of the task.} \item{We introduce a self query module, cleverly uses the similarity matrix for weighting, solving the problem of object omission, and effectively improving the accuracy of localization.} \end{itemize}
+In summary, the contributions of this paper can be outlined as follows: \begin{itemize} \item{For the first time, we define the task of few-shot object localization, proposing a new research direction for object localization in scenarios with limited labeled data, and establish a high-performance benchmark.} \item{The dual-path feature augmentation module is designed to simultaneously enhance the deformation and gradient association between support and query images, significantly improving localization performance.} \item{The self-query module uses similarity matrix weighting to leverage the query image for enhancing the similarity map while avoiding excessive noise interference.} \end{itemize}